brunck/datadog-dotnet-mobile-sdk-bindings/README.md

 ### NOTICE

-These packages include software developed at Datadog (https://www.datadoghq.com/).
+This repository includes software developed at Datadog (https://www.datadoghq.com/), which is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-Copyright 2019 Datadog, Inc.
+Those portions are Copyright 2019 Datadog, Inc.

 For more information, please refer to the [Datadog Android SDK repository](https://github.com/DataDog/dd-sdk-android) or the [Datadog iOS SDK repository](https://github.com/DataDog/dd-sdk-ios).